Activate Us

 In Summary - You Need Good Practice Preparedness

-Regardless of any potential crisis for offshore wind developers or operators, the principle stands that they need to ensure they are well prepared.
-They should have crisis management teams ready to respond to any eventuality.
-Senior leadership buy-in to the apparent risks and need for preparedness may be better understood or accepted by those operating in the wind market with a background in oil and gas.
-A tiered spill response model for environmental risks could be implemented and shared amongst collaborative operators, as there is for oil and gas in the UK.
+Regardless of any potential crisis, offshore wind developers and operators must be well-prepared.
+Crisis management teams should be ready to respond to any eventuality.
+Senior leadership buy-in to the apparent risks and the need for preparedness is crucial, especially for those with a background in oil and gas.
+A tiered spill response model for environmental risks could be implemented and shared among collaborative operators, as it is in the oil and gas sector.

 According to thewindpower.net there are over 2,500 developers and 2,200 operators.
 How many of these rigorously test and exercise their crisis plans and let their imagination run free to imagine real worst-case scenarios?